TheOSDevLab/Bare-Metal-Assembly/CONTRIBUTING.md

 ## Acceptable Contributions

 + **Report errors:** This includes typographical mistakes, broken links, factual inaccuracies, or unclear explanations.
-Please feel free to open an issue or submit a pull request with the correction.
+Please feel free to open an issue.
 + **Make suggestions:** If you would like to recommend a topic for future inclusion, you are encouraged to open an issue with your suggestion.

 ---